 Facebook is one of the most popular social networking tools online.
 Its presence has been seen in education, largely due to group tools, ease of communication, and promotional opportunities.
 Visit Facebook here.

 Twitter is a popular microblogging site.
 Users "Tweet" text-based messages containing 140 characters or less to their Twitter profile.
-Popular among instructors for sharing class-related material, among other things.
+Popular among instructors for sharing class-related material.
 Visit Twitter here.

 LinkedIn is a tool usually used for professional and business networking.
 Similar in functionality to Facebook, but far less personal and more formal.
 Useful for colleagues, employers and job-hunters.
 Visit LinkedIn here.